Introduction

 Solution

-The marginalized communities have to fight against the marginalization and play their part in fighting against racial and ethnic discrimination (Mukherjee, n.p).
+The marginalized communities have to fight against marginalization and play their part in fighting against racial and ethnic discrimination (Mukherjee, n.p).
 The communities have to use their rights and opportunities positively and invest their energies for the good of the whole community rather than just themselves.
-But help from the government is also essential who should support these communities and diminish the difference between American and immigrant population.
+But help from the government is also essential who support these communities and diminish the difference between American and immigrant populations.

 Conclusion

 In short, to reduce barriers between marginalized communities and compete with the rich American population.
 The immigrants have to push harder against the discrimination made by the American government.
 They have to fight for their rights and life needs and demand the government for opportunities for jobs and education.
-The governments have to respect the culturally and ethnically different populations and provide them opportunities and respectable jobs to make them believe that they are too a part of the American nation.
+The governments have to respect the culturally and ethnically different populations and provide them with opportunities and respectable jobs to make them believe that they are too a part of the American nation.

 Works Cited